spiral/docs/framework/configs.md

 # Injectable Configs
-Spiral framework components do not call configuration files directly, instead they are requesting dependency injection for component specific configuration decorator.
-Default framework bundle provides ability to automatically route and populate such decorators using contextual injections.
+All framework components talk to config files thogh set of Config value objects.
+Framework bundle provides ability to automatically route and populate such objects using contextual injections by `ConfigFactory`.

 ## Create configuration
-In some cases you might want to create configuration for your component, service or module.
-First step will be to locate php file with needed confugration in app/config, let's name this file "my-config.php":
+To create new config object, place file into (sub-dirs are allowed) in app/config, example "my-config.php":

 ```php
 return [